SeaOfNodes/Simple/chapter01/README.md

 | Return    | Control | Represents the termination of a function      | Predecessor control node, Data node value                        | Return value of the function                          |
 | Constant  | Data    | Represents constants such as integer literals | None, however Start node is set as input to enable graph walking | Value of the constant                                 |

-All control nodes implement a marker interface named `Control`.

 Within a traditional basic block, instructions are executed in sequence.
 In the Sea of Nodes model, the correct sequence of instructions is determined by a scheduling algorithm that depends only on dependencies between nodes (including control dependencies) that are explicit as edges in the graph.
 This enables a number of optimizations at very little cost (nearly always small constant time) because all dependencies are always available.